surapuramakhil-org/Job_search_agent/README.md

 [Special thanks](#special-thanks)

-Auto_Jobs_Applier_AIHawk is continuously evolving, and your feedback, suggestions, and contributions are highly valued.
+job search assistant is continuously evolving, and your feedback, suggestions, and contributions are highly valued.
 Feel free to open issues, suggest enhancements, or submit pull requests to help improve the project.
-Let's work together to make Auto_Jobs_Applier_AIHawk a powerful tool for job seekers worldwide.
+Let's work together to make job search assistant a powerful tool for job seekers worldwide.

 ## Table of Contents